stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ## Project update

-Two weeks before your project presentation you should turn in a preliminary version of your paper.
+Several weeks before your project presentation you should turn in a preliminary version of your paper.
 This should be a complete outline for all sections.
 It should have a full draft of your *introduction* and *background and related work* sections.
 In addition, it should have preliminary results from your modeling and/or experiments.
 All together, these will probably take about 3 pages.

 Upload your proposal to Canvas as a PDF file by midnight on 11/14/2016.

+These preliminary results will be peer-reviewed: everyone will be asked to read and comment on one other team's project update.

 ## Project presentation